poramesh/_______python______/python-packages/dummydata/readme.md

+## DummyData

-DummyData is a Python package designed to facilitate the creation of synthetic data modules.
+Dummydata is a Python package designed to facilitate the creation of synthetic data modules.
 Inspired by the popular Faker library, this project serves as a learning tool to understand the intricacies of Python package development, including module structuring, class initialization, and package distribution using pyproject.toml

 ## Features